jflorian/doubledog-iscsi/README.md

 `data/os/%{facts.os.name}.yaml` instead.
 See `hiera.yaml` for how this is handled.

-This should be compatible with Puppet 3.x and is being used with Puppet 4.x as well.
+This should be compatible with Puppet 4 and later.

 ## Development